GruffCassquatch/NoKeepersPassTransition/README.md

 ## Some other mods that might be helpful to look at:
 [Shelter Temperature Tweaks](https://github.com/GruffCassquatch/ShelterTemperatureTweaks), in this mod I target and modify temperature triggers.
-[ContainerTweaks](https://github.com/GruffCassquatch/ContainerTweaks), in this mod I mass target various container types and modify them.
+[Container Tweaks](https://github.com/GruffCassquatch/ContainerTweaks), in this mod I mass target various container types and modify them.
 [Reroll Burnt Buildings](https://github.com/GruffCassquatch/RerollBurntBuildings), in this mod I target random objects (burnt buildings and fishing huts with randomised doors) and implement console commands to "re-roll" them in-game (this is really just enabling/disabling the various object sets).
 Look on [TLD Modlist](https://xpazeman.com/tld-mod-list/) for more mods, there are a lot that might be helpful.
 ## Feedback, Questions & Troubleshooting